salvaMsanchez/CloudiaBot/README.md

 You can run CloudiaBot from a Google Colab notebook.
 It is an easy way to deploy the chatbot.

-Click on ... and follow the steps.
+Click on [CloudiaBot on Google Colab notebook](https://www.marca.com/) and follow the steps indicated in the notebook.

-## Contact
-sadasdaddda

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)